-4.22 The three sites, SS0031, SS0902 and SS0268, developed in sequence, could provide the housing requirement for the village between 2016 and 2036, whilst minimising the impact on the setting and character of the village, on infrastructure 'bottlenecks', and on flooding.
+4.21 The three sites, SS0031, SS0902 and SS0268, could provide the housing requirement for the village between 2016 and 2036, whilst minimising the impact on the setting and character of the village, on infrastructure 'bottlenecks', and on flooding.
 Together these sites could deliver between 112 and 262 new dwellings, which will provide some flexibility for accommodating changing housing requirements during the Plan period.
-Policies proposing the development of these sites are set out in Chapter 10 of this document.
+Policies proposing the development of these sites are set out in Chapter 9 of this document.